NREL/ROSCO_toolbox/docs/source/install.rst

 CMake for developers (Mac/linux) .................................
 CMake_ provides a straightforward option for many users, particularly those on a Mac or Linux.
-For windows users, d
-ROSCO can be compiled by first cloning the source code from git using:
+For windows users, ROSCO can be compiled by first cloning the source code from git using:
 ::

     git clone https://github.com/NREL/ROSCO.git